MicrosoftDocs/entra-docs/docs/identity/devices/troubleshoot-macos-platform-single-sign-on-extension.md

 ### Contact us

 We'd love to hear your feedback.
-You can contact us at [Platform SSO Feedback @ Microsoft](mailto:macos-sso-feedback@microsoft.com).
-Include;
+You should include the following information:

 - Apple logs